- Fun to drive, good ride

 Top safety scores and continual updates to safety features put the 2018 Subaru Forester among the safest cars in its class.

-Subaru is known more and more for safety, almost as if it stole the mass-market image of Volvo, which is now purely in the premium category.
+Subaru's reputation for safety extends into the 2018 Subaru Forester.
 The IIHS rates the Forester a Top Safety Pick for its Good ratings on all crash tests, and it gets five stars overall from the NHTSA.